aboxer/emailr/int_doc/design.md

 * addGrp.py - add names and email address from a list to database group
 * sendThx.py - send customized thank you email.
 NOTE: always run before sendRq.py
 * sendRq.py - fetch names and emails from database and send customized request email
-* rmvDb.py - remove names and email address from a list to database
+* rmRec.py - remove records if they have never given
 * getStats.py - get various stats about database

 ## email data base structure